 \subsection{Results}

 We give results for the \automl{} benchmark in Table~\ref{tab:automlbench}.
-For each dataset we give the average performance of the \automl{} systems across all ten folds and five repetitions and boldface the one with the lowest error.
-(We cannot give any information about whether differences are significant as we cannot compute significances on cross-validation folds as described by \cite{bengio-jmlr2004a}.)
+For each dataset, we give the average performance of the \automl{} systems across all ten folds and five repetitions and boldface the one with the lowest error (we cannot give any information about whether differences are significant as we cannot compute significances on cross-validation folds as described by \citealp{bengio-jmlr2004a}).

 We report the log loss for multiclass datasets and $1 - AUC$ for binary datasets (lower is better).
-As an aggregate measure we provide the average rank (computed by averaging all folds and repetitions per dataset and then computing the rank).
+In addition, we provide the average rank as an aggregate measure (computed by averaging all folds and repetitions per dataset and then computing the rank).
 Furthermore, we count how often each framework is the winner on a dataset (champion), and give the losses, wins and ties against \askltwo{}.
 We then use these to perform a binomial sign test~\citep{demsar-2006a} to compare the individual algorithms against \askltwo{}.

-The results in Table~\ref{tab:automlbench} show that none of the \automl{} systems is best on all datasets and even the TunedRF performs best on a few datasets.
+The results in Table~\ref{tab:automlbench} show that none of the \automl{} systems is best on all datasets, and even the TunedRF performs best on a few datasets.
 However, we can also observe that the proposed \askltwo{} has the lowest average rank.
 It is followed by \hto{} \automl{} and \asklone{} which perform roughly en par wrt the ranking scores and the number of times they are the winner on a dataset.
 According to both aggregate metrics, the TunedRF, \autoweka{} and \tpot{} cannot keep up and lead to substantially worse results.
 Finally, both versions of \autosklearn{} appear to be quite robust as they reliably provide results on all datasets, including the largest ones where several of the other methods fail.